alfurka/obsidian-mini-assistant/README.md

 - Obsidian 0.15.0 or later.
 - Any OpenAI-compatible REST gateway.
 Tested with OpenAI and Anthropic endpoints; other providers (OpenRouter, Together, etc.) should work if they expose the same routes.

-## License & Credits

-Released under the MIT License.
-This project started from Quentin Grail’s original “obsidian-ai-assistant” plugin and was refocused into a smaller dual-provider tool by [@alfurka](https://github.com/alfurka).